youda97/soccer-drop-in/README.md

 - **Admins**:
   - Efficiently organize and manage soccer events, view and track participants, and manage event cancellations.
+  - Players are notified by email when an event is created

 - **Payments**:
   - Secure payments using Stripe for charging players and processing refunds.